 - Continue follow-ups throughout the year, including social media and blog posts.

-We hope this trade show checklist has been useful.
-With a solid trade show strategy, planning and preparation, and post-show efforts, sure-fire success is in your future.
+We hope this trade show planning checklist has been useful.
+With careful event planning for trade fairs and exhibitions, strategy, preparation and post-show efforts—sure-fire success is in your future.